raspberrypilearning/button-switch-scratch-pi/en/step_6.md

 --- /task ---

-This set of blocks will continuously check a condition, or ask a question, and then do something if the condition is **true**, i.e. the answer is positive.
-In this case you want to ask if the button attached to GPIO pin 2 is being pressed.
+This set of blocks continuously checks a condition, or ask a question, and then do something if the condition is **true**, i.e. the answer is positive.
+In this case, you want to ask if the button attached to GPIO pin 2 is being pressed.

 --- task ---